-\Department of Economics, MIT, 50 Memorial Drive, Cambridge MA 02142 (e-mail: orzach@mit.edu).
-I thank Charles Angelucci, Ian Ball, Alessandro Bonatti, Glenn Ellison, Roland Fryer, Ying Gao, Robert Gibbons, Daniel Luo, Jackson Mejia, and especially Stephen Morris for helpful comments and discussions.
+^{}Department of Economics, MIT, 50 Memorial Drive, Cambridge MA 02142 (e-mail: orzach@mit.edu).
+I thank Charles Angelucci, Ian Ball, Alessandro Bonatti, Glenn Ellison, Roland Fryer, Ying Gao, Robert Gibbons, Daniel Luo, Jackson Mejia, Reca Sarfati, Vod Vilfort, and especially Stephen Morris for helpful comments and discussions.

-The model developed in this paper aims to determine whether people will selfcensor hard information when advising a principal.
-In the model, an agent decides whether to share hard evidence conditional on its realization.
+The model developed in this paper seeks to examine the forces that influence individuals' decisions to self-censor hard information when advising a principal in a setting where individuals have reputational considerations.
 While sharing such information always results in a more efficient decision for an unbiased agent, doing so may tarnish the agent's reputation.

-Let's cast this question in the political-correctness paradigm introduced in Morris (2001).
+I will frame this question in the political-correctness paradigm introduced in Morris (2001).
 Here, a social scientist (he, agent) decides whether to share information about affirmative action with a university dean (she, principal).
-The social scientist may be biased, preferring a different ideal affirmative action policy than the principal, or unbiased, sharing the principal's goal of maximizing student welfare.
+The social scientist may be biased, preferring a different affirmative action policy than the dean, or unbiased, sharing the dean's goals.
 Further, both types of social scientists have a preference for being perceived as unbiased.
-Each social scientist conducts an experiment or collects data, resulting in information about the relative benefits of affirmative action.
-Importantly, I assume that this information may be generated asymmetrically between the two types of agents.
+Each type of social scientist conducts an experiment or collects data, resulting in information about the relative benefits of affirmative action.
+Importantly, I assume that this information need note be generated with equal probabilities by the different types of social scientists.
 Finally, in contrast to Morris (2001), I assume that this information is verifiable (cf. Milgrom, 1981; Grossman, 1981), implying the social scientist cannot fabricate information.

 I consider two environments: absent commitment and with commitment.
-Absent commitment, the agent first observes the data and then decides if to disclose the information.
+Absent commitment, the agent first observes the data and then decides whether to disclose the information.
 With commitment, the agent pre-registers his study with the dean and chooses a disclosure policy before observing, or even obtaining, the data.
-The ability to commit to a disclosure policy is common in various areas of academia and medicine.
-For instance, one-third of economists conducting randomized control trials submit Pre-Analysis Plans (PAPs) detailing which outcomes will appear in the publication (Banerjee et al., 2020).
-Further, various journals, such as the Journal of Political Economy Microeconomics, allow editors to commit to publication outcomes based on PAPs alone.
+The ability to commit to a disclosure policy is common in various areas of academia.
+For instance, one-third of economists conducting randomized control trials submit Pre-Analysis Plans (PAPs) detailing which outcomes will appear in the publication (Banerjee et al., 2020).1 Further, various journals, such as the Journal of Political Economy Microeconomics, allow editors to commit to publication outcomes based on PAPs alone.